gavinyork/zephyr3d/doc/markdown/scene.modelinfo.md

 ## ModelInfo type

-Data structure returned by AssetManager.fetchModel()
+Data structure returned by AssetManager.fetchModel().

+Bundles the created scene node group and an optional animation set if present in the asset.

 **Signature:**